cockroachdb/docs/_includes/cockroachcloud/planning-your-serverless-cluster.md

 {{ site.data.products.serverless }} clusters scale based on your workload.
 Free clusters include 250M RUs with 10M RUs reserved for [burst performance](architecture.html#concepts) per month and 5 GiB of storage.
 They have a guaranteed baseline performance of 100 RUs per second, or up to 100 QPS.

 You can set your spend limit higher to maintain a high level of performance with larger workloads.
 You will only be charged for the resources you use up to your spend limit.
 If you reach your spend limit, your cluster will revert to the baseline performance of free clusters.
+All [Console Admins](console-access-management.html#console-admin) will receive email alerts when your cluster reaches 50%, 75%, and 100% of its spend limit, burst capacity, or storage limit.

 To see a graph of your monthly resource usage and recommended spend limit, navigate to the [Edit cluster](#edit-your-spend-limit) page.